Young Adult Manuscript Assessments

 Can’t get to the Centre?

 Having a face-to-face manuscript assessment at the NSW Writers’ Centre without leaving your home is impossible, right?
-Not anymore, if you’re a regional member.
+Not if you’re a regional member.

 You must use the Skype-friendly appointment (12.15pm) we’ve set aside in our regular manuscript assessment sessions and you must be a regional member.